h01d/codepath-prework/README.md

 The following **additional** features are implemented:

-- [ ] not make it so meme ridden, maybe everyone won't get it
+- [ ] not make it so meme ridden, maybe everyone won't get it or like it

 ## Video Walkthrough (GIF)